O2 Academy Brixton

-The Astoria Theatre, Brixton was opened on August 19, 1929 with Al Jolson in “The Singing Fool”, and is regarded as the first fully fledged Atmospheric style theatre in Great Britain.
+Located in the southwest London inner-city district of Brixton.
+This Astoria Theatre was opened on August 19, 1929 with Al Jolson in “The Singing Fool”, and is regarded as the first fully fledged Atmospheric style theatre in Great Britain.
 This large super-cinema was fully equipped for stage shows on its 40 feet deep stage, as well as films.
 The interior decorations were carried out by interior designer Marc Henri.
 There was a Compton 3Manual/12Rank organ which was opened by George Pattman and a cafe/restaurant for the convenience of patrons.
 An unusual feature was the location of the projection box which was ‘hung’ beneath the circle, giving a straight throw onto the screen.

 In December 1930 it was taken over by Paramount Pictures Inc. and they sold their cinemas to the the Odeon Theatres Ltd. chain operated by Oscar Deutsch on 27th November 1939.

 In later years it was known as the Odeon Astoria and was closed by the Rank Organisation on 29th July 1972 with “Red Sun” and “The Looking Glass War”.